angelacorte/fieldVMC/README.md

 ### Requirements

 In order to successfully download and execute the graphical experiments are needed:
 - Internet connection;
 - [Git](https://git-scm.com);
 - Linux, macOS and Windows systems capable of running [Java](https://www.oracle.com/java/technologies/javase/jdk19-archive-downloads.html) 17 (or higher);
-- 1GB free space on disk;
+- 4GB free space on disk (the system will automatically download its dependencies through Gradle) (**NOTE** that if you want to download or generate data, you will need an additional free space);
 - GPU with minimal OpenGL capabilities (OpenGL 2.0);
-- 4GB RAM.
+- 4GB RAM (to generate the charts, we used a PC with 32GB RAM, with lower amounts the process could take a very long time or crash).

+The project uses [Gradle](https://gradle.org) as a build tool, and all the project dependencies are listed in the `gradle\libs.versions.toml` file.
 ### Limitations

 - The experiments run in "batch mode" generate a lot of data,